 A Guide to Improving the Security of Email Accounts

 Today we are in the age of hacking, and it’s not just major corporations that suffer.
 Small businesses and even individuals have become privy to these hacking schemes, putting their personal information in danger.
-One of the main targets for hackers are free email services, such as Gmail, Yahoo, and Outlook.
+One of the main targets for hackers are free to email services, such as Gmail, Yahoo, and Outlook.
 It’s okay to use these services for your business, but it’s always smart to secure them first.

 As an IT professional, securing your email is your responsibility.
 It can take time and money, but it’s more important for the safety of the business than you might think.
 According to a 2013 study performed by Yahoo!
 Finance, more than 400,000 Yahoo email addresses were hacked and more than 77 million passwords stolen through the Sony PlayStation gaming network.
-This isn’t counting the millions more passwords stolen and emails hacked across the many other free email systems because of poor security.
+This isn’t counting the millions of more passwords stolen and emails hacked across the many other free email systems because of poor security.

 Unfortunately, a hacker can enter unprotected email accounts and find their way into the accounts of the business’s customers, accessing their private information.
-The result could put company out of business.
+The result could put the company out of business.
 If you want to keep your business secure, a great place to start is your email.
 Here are a few tips for making your company email more secure.